Dynamics on the SU(2,1)-character variety of the one-holed torus: Bowditch set

 Let $P$ be a geodesic ray in the edge graph, starting at a vertex $v_0$ and consisting of edges $e_n$ joining $v_n$ to $v_{n+1}$.
 Such a geodesic only passes once through each triangle of the edge graph.
 We say that such an infinite geodesic ray is an \emph{escaping ray} if for all $n \in \N$, each edge $e_n$ is directed from $v_n$ to $v_{n+1}$.
 Given a representation $[\rho] \in \mathfrak{X}_c$, an infinite geodesic ray is called an \emph{escaping ray for $\rho$} if it is an escaping ray with respect to the orientation induced by $\rho$, see Section \ref{orientation}.

-We will prove that the existence of escaping rays for a given representation will imply that either a region has a value $x$ such that $f(x) \leq 0$, or there are infinitely many regions with value bounded by a constant depending only on the boundary parameter $c \in \C$.
+We will prove that the existence of escaping rays for a given representation $\rho$ will imply that either the ray will eventually be contained in the boundary of a region $X \in \mathcal{C}^{(0)}$ such that $\rho (X)$ only has eigenvalues on the unit circle (which is equivalent to $f(x) \leq 0$ according to Theorem \ref{corol_f} ), or there are infinitely many regions with value bounded by a constant depending only on the boundary parameter $c \in \C$.

 First we consider the case of an escaping ray that is included in the boundary of a given region in $\mathcal{C}^{(0)}$ , and then we will describe the general case.